 I’m delighted to have been asked to contribute this post and feel honored to be the first-ever Simpson Strong-Tie Engineering Excellence Fellow with Build Change.
 It’s my hope that this post will inform you about my professional background, why I applied to the Fellowship and how I think the Fellowship can benefit people and the structures they live, work and go to school in.
 Continue Reading

-When it comes to training, there are many well-researched principles about what makes an environment conducive to improved adult learning.
+When it comes to choosing a training facility, there are many well-researched principles about what makes an environment conducive to improved adult learning.

 While we try to hold all training events in facilities that meet most of these principles, (even when traveling to our customers or users means we have to conduct events in hotel meeting rooms) we prefer to host you at our own locations.